Report updated May 7, 2026

 Club Challenge PVPDifferentiator

-Real-time multiplayer mode allowing users to play as authentic Premier League or LALIGA clubs.
+Real-time multiplayer matches using authentic Premier League or LALIGA EA SPORTS clubs

 How much does it cost?